wp-plugins/perfect-pullquotes/readme.txt

 1. Upload the compressed `perfect-pullquotes.zip` plugin file via your Wordpress Dashboard: `Plugins > Add New > Upload Plugin`, or to the `/wp-content/plugins/` directory within your Wordpress installation on your server.
 2. Activate the plugin through the 'Plugins' menu in WordPress

-Once installed, the plugin will add two Pullquote buttons to the Visual Editor (TinyMCE) within your Wordpress installation as well as enable the `[pullquote/]` shortcode.
+Once installed, the plugin will add a Pullquote dropdown button to the Visual Editor (as seen below) within your Wordpress installation as well as enable the `[pullquote]` shortcode.

 == Frequently Asked Questions ==